djfurman/dotfiles/readme.md

  * You should probably be using a VPN when not on a trusted network, this is just a note, but still.
 You'll not Viscosity (a Mac OpenVPN client) is installed by this repo's [`Brewfile`](./Brewfile).
  * I strongly recommend using both an ED25519 Elyptic Curve key as well as an RSA key for old stuff that doesn't support EC.
  * Use passwords for your private keys please!
- * Make sure to use a long RSA key too and keep an eye on NIST's recommendations for key lenght.
+ * Make sure to use a long RSA key too and keep an eye on NIST's recommendations for key length.
 For the next few years, 4096 is sufficient and I've read a few articles that even imply that beyond 3072 bytes you're hitting an asymptote for security/performance.
  * Using a best practice from the many dotenv projects, I've included [`.env.example`](./.env.example) as an example of a place to store your config.

 ### Doing it with EC